 Director of Photography

-Garry’s cinematography credits also include Candy, the feature adaptation of Luke Davies’ book, directed by Neil Armfield and starring Heath Ledger and Abbie Cornish, and Phillip Noyce’s Catch A Fire alongside Ron Fortunato.
-He shot The Monkey’s Mask for Samantha Lang, Razzle Dazzle for director Darren Ashton and Feeling Sexy for director Davida Alleb and producers Glenys Rowe and Chris Noonan.
+Garry’s film credits also include Getting’ Square (AFI, ACCA and IF Award nominations), and Better Than Sex, both for Jonathan Teplitzky; Candy, the feature adaptation of Luke Davies’ book, directed by Neil Armfield and starring Heath Ledger and Abbie Cornish; Phillip Noyce’s Catch A Fire with Ron Fortunato; The Monkey’s Mask for Samantha Lang; Razzle Dazzle for director Darren Ashton; and Feeling Sexy for director Davida Alleb and producers Glenys Rowe and Chris Noonan.

 For enquiries regarding Garry Phillips please contact us via email or on (02) 9319 7199